shaloo/docs.arcana/docs/quick-start/flutter-quick-start.md

       Web3 app developers can [[index-configure-auth|configure one or more authentication providers]] to let app users choose one of the available options and log in.

-      If the app is registered but none of the supported authentication providers are enabled and configured for user onboarding, then by default, only the [[build-password-less-auth|passwordless login]] can be used to onboard app users.
+      If the app is registered but none of the supported authentication providers are enabled and configured for user onboarding, then by default, only the passwordless login option is available.

 ## Integrate Flutter App